 - the External Auditor's Annual Audit and Inspection Letter is considered by the Audit and Accounts Committee, Cabinet and the Chief Officer Group.
 A number of external audits and inspections have also taken place. - the Performance and Improvement Team monitor Key Performance Indicators on a quarterly basis and recommend improvements to the performance framework on a regular basis.
-Progress in delivering the Council Plan and business plans (including KPIs) is tracked using a performance system, DORIS, which is accessible to all staff, members and key partners.
 Performance Surgeries are held to investigate areas of underperformance and review action plans for improvement. - the work of the Strategic Risk Group to review the effectiveness of the Council's Risk Management Framework, to identify strategic risks and ensure that actions are being taken to effectively manage the Council's highest risks.
 Work has continued throughout the year to support the embedding of risk management as a core competency across all corporate and operational services. - the work of the Controls Review Group which reviews control issues within the key financial systems of the Council.